-Freshwater pearl mussel (Margaritifera margaritifera) has been recorded in the Owenreagh River where it forms the boundary of the National Park as it flows into the Upper Lake.
+Freshwater pearl mussel (Margaritifera margaritifera) is a bivalve listed under Annex II and V of the EU Habitats Directive and has been recorded in the Owenreagh River where it forms the boundary of the National Park as it flows into the Upper Lake.
 Survey work has indicated that mussels as young as eight years may be present and that there are up to 3,000 individuals occurring.
+The freshwater pearl mussel is one of the longest-lived invertebrates known and can live for more than 100 years.
+90% of all freshwater pearl mussels died out across Europe during the twentieth century.
+It was formerly widespread and abundant in Ireland, however, it is now on the verge of extinction.
+The Downy emerald (Cordulia aenea) dragonfly is common in Britain and other parts of

 Amphibians and Reptiles